 We met one section hiker today: Leah, a lovely young lady who had just graduated from St. Olaf and wanted to do some hiking before heading back home to Connecticut.

 Our campsite tonight was great (Big Bend).
-Ed set up the tent and I set up my hammock.
+Ed set up our Big Agnes tent and I set up my Eno hammock.
+(I love both, and can’t decide which is better.)
 Water was just a few paces away in the river.
 The mosquitoes were still out, though, so we had to wear our bug nets for dinner.

 Ed found two ticks on his legs while hiking, then found one on my butt during our evening tick-check.
 YUCK!
 He tried to pretend it was just a mosquito so I wouldn’t freak out, but I could tell by his voice what it was.
 (And yes, I freaked out.)

 One bad thing happened when I went to get into my hammock.
 I have a new underquilt that is the same color as the hammock.
 As it was dusk, I couldn’t see well and sat down in the quilt, not the hammock.
 Well, I promptly crashed to the ground and hit my tailbone on a tree root.
 OUCH!
 I think I bruised my tailbone pretty badly.

 To make matters worse, it got down to the low 40s F. (4-5 C.) so I froze in my hammock, despite the underquilt.
 I guess I should have had a blanket and warmer clothes.
 Oh well, live and learn.
 But I only got about two hours of sleep last night. 🙁